schjonhaug/schjonhaug.github.io/_posts/2022-08-20-running-bitcoin-core-on-a-raspberry-pi.md

 categories: bitcoin
 ---

+⚠️ This post contains outdated information, and I instead recommend following the excellent tutorials over at [Raspibolt](https://raspibolt.org). ⚠️

 ![Raspberry Pi 4 Model 4](/assets/raspberry-pi-4-model-b.jpg)

 This article will describe how to get [Bitcoin Core](https://bitcoincore.org) full node up and running on a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
 To store the blockchain (which currently is close to 500 GB), I’m using a 1 TB SSD.